ZhaoJunnNie/TorchUMM/docs/cloud.md

 TorchUMM integrates with [Modal](https://modal.com) for running inference, evaluation, and training on cloud GPUs.
 Each model runs in an isolated container image with the correct Python, PyTorch, and dependency versions --- no local environment conflicts.

-!!! info "Full documentation"
-    This page provides a quick overview.
-For the complete Modal infrastructure reference, see [modal/README.md](https://github.com/ApiaoSamaa/umm_codebase/blob/main/modal/README.md) in the repository.

 ---

 ## Setup